CLICK HERE FOR SHIPPING & DELIVERY INFO

 Earlier today I read an Instagram post by our pals @sharethedignityaustralia that has encouraged me to write this piece and open-up about something that I never have (publicly) before.

-Share the Dignity’s post candidly talks about the personal experience of it’s amazing founder, Rochelle, and her struggles with ovarian cysts and endometriosis.
-She’s having an op today to help end years and years of suffering (here’s to a speedy recovery, Rochelle!!).
+Share the Dignity’s post candidly talks about the personal experience of its amazing founder, Rochelle Courtenay, and her struggles with ovarian cysts and endometriosis.
+She’s having an op today to help end years and years of suffering (here’s to a speedy recovery, Rochelle!).

-Unlike Rochelle and thankfully for me, I didn’t suffer for years with horrifically painful periods, fertility issues and unsuccessful surgeries – but I did have a terrifying experience in my late teens – and, I didn’t realise until years later how common this type of experience can be for women.
-It’s also not something we discuss nearly enough – reproductive, menstrual and sexual health issues plague so many of us and for too long, we’ve been made to feel like there is shame associated with experiencing or talking about them.
+Unlike Rochelle and thankfully for me, I didn’t suffer for years with horrifically painful periods, fertility issues and unsuccessful surgeries – but I did have a terrifying experience in my late teens – and, I didn’t realise until years later how common this type of experience can be for many people-who-period.
+It’s also not something we discuss nearly enough: reproductive, menstrual and sexual health issues plague so many of us and for too long, we’ve been made to feel like there is shame associated with experiencing or talking about them.
 Which of course, there isn’t.
-It’s whack to think otherwise.
+It’s crazy to think otherwise.
 Our bodies can do some truly incredible but also some undesirable things and much of it is beyond our control.
 There’s nothing to be ashamed about, as I myself have learned, Moxettes.
-Educated women are empowered women!
+Educated people are empowered people!
 You never know how your story might help someone else.
 And so, here is mine.

 I never for a moment thought that the acne, PMS, the often incredibly irregular periods and the debilitating migraines I experienced throughout my teens were linked to anything other than puberty.
 I went about those years probably like many others did, simply managing pain and symptoms as they appeared, but never delving deeper into what was possibly going on inside my body.

-Long story short… I ended up in the ER where I was promptly given three injections for what doctors thought was food poisoning.
-As I lay on my back, my stomach continued to expand (apparently the screams got louder and I was in and out of consciousness from the pain) they realised that it wasn’t food poisoning.
-“You’ll have to bring her back for an x-ray at 9am when the radiology department opens”, the doctors say to Mum.
-“What will I do with her until then?!
-She's SCREAMING!”.
+“You’ll have to bring her back for an x-ray at 9am when the radiology department opens”, the Doctors say to Mum.
+“What will I do with her until then?
+She's screaming!”.
 And I really was.
 I had to be carried back to the car and then carried out at the other end.
-I couldn’t stand.
+I couldn’t stand up.
 All I really remember was coming in and out of consciousness, finding it very difficult to breathe and the sharp stabbing pains in my stomach.

-Basically, ovarian cysts are fluid-filled sacs that live in the ovaries and apparently most women who have periods will get them.
-Usually they don’t cause any issues (i.e. they don’t burst!) and will just disappear on their own – and, most often, women don’t even know they have them.
-In my case, it turns out that I had polycystic ovaries (which explained the irregular periods, acne, etc) and women who have polycystic ovaries are also more likely to have issues associated with ovarian cysts.
-For those who know that they are prone to them, or discover any early symptoms, will usually get checked and will have any suspect cysts surgically removed.
-I didn’t know what they were, let alone that I had one the size of a mini football growing very rapidly inside me!
+Basically, ovarian cysts are fluid-filled sacs that live in the ovaries and apparently most people who have periods will get them.
+Usually they don’t cause any issues (i.e. they don’t burst) and will just disappear on their own – and, most often, people don’t even know they have them.

-Some ovarian cysts can be cancerous, can become infected, or may even cause the ovary to twist on itself, so if you suspect that something’s not right in there or if your periods are a little (or a lot) ‘off’, PLEASE GET CHECKED ASAP!!
+Some ovarian cysts can be cancerous, can become infected, or may even cause the ovary to twist on itself, so if you suspect that something’s not right in there or if your periods are a little (or a lot) off, please get checked ASAP!
 It’s imperative we understand our bodies and know what’s going on with them.
-Find a trusted doctor or health professional to help guide you through and equally as important, don’t be afraid to talk to your mum/sister/friends about their experiences – the more we normalise the conversation about periods and anything else associated with having ovaries/a uterus/a vagina and all the rest of it, the more equipped we’ll be.
+Find a trusted doctor or health professional to help guide you through and equally as important, don’t be afraid to talk to your fam/friends about their experiences – the more we normalise the conversation about periods and anything else associated with having ovaries/a uterus/a vagina and all the rest of it - the more equipped we’ll be.
 Knowledge is power, Moxettes, and we should never be afraid to seek it and use it for the greater good.

-(PS – In case you were wondering… yes, apparently 12.5cm is big for an ovarian cyst.
+(PS.
+In case you were wondering… yes, apparently 12.5cm is big for an ovarian cyst.
 The average size is 3cm.
 So yep, I thought I was going to die.
 Didn’t though!
-Winning!).
+Yay for me!).